Patfindley/codename-dolphin/README.md

 ## Wins
-* Incorporating multiple foreign technologies in a single application
+* Learning & incorporating new technologies into a single application
-* Building a responsive app that can be used on various devices
+* Building a responsive React app that can be used on various devices
-* Getting Tone.js in sync with React's state management was an achievement.
+* Getting Tone.js in sync with GSAP + Three.js using React's state management.

 ## What's Next